 Clean!
 Clean!
 Clean!

-Since roaches will do everything to survive and find shelter, food, and water, you must ensure that you clean the areas of your house and leave them with no way to get food.
-These include removing leaf and wood piles and stagnant water.
-Secure the lids of your trash bins and trim your plantings a distance or two from the house.
+Since roaches will do everything to survive (shelter, food, and water), you must ensure that you clean the areas of your house and leave them with no way to get food or water.

 Get Tricky Baits